aneeshdurg/spycy/README.md

 openCypher in other projects.
 To this end, `sPyCy` is quite modular and several components such as the underlying graph implementation, the subgraph pattern matcher, and the expression evaluator can all be substituted with a custom implementation.
-See `examples/` for some sample usage.
+See `examples/` for some sample usage, and for some examples where the graph implementation is satisfied by third-party objects (e.g. HTML DOM, LLVM IR, etc)

 The long-term goals of this project include fully passing all openCypher TCK tests.
 Currently a majority of TCK tests are expected to pass.
 The failing tests